danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 The generated files will be saved at `tmp/capybara/html-report/`, which should be git ignored.
 For example `tmp/capybara/html-report/12192.png`.
 A problem with this is if you're running an entire suite and multiple tests fail, it will be difficult to associate which screenshot is from which test failure because it's not obvious from the scenario ID.

-Fortunately Cucumber exposes some more details on the `scenario` object yielded by the `After` block.
+Fortunately Cucumber exposes some details on the `scenario` object yielded by the `After` block.
 We can use these attributes to construct a more meaningful file name for the screenshot:

 ```ruby
 # features/support/hooks.rb